JakeDawkins/jakedawkins.com/content/blog/functional-programming-concepts.md

 ---
-title: "Intro to Functional Programming Concepts"
+title: 'Intro to Functional Programming Concepts'
-type: "WRITING"
+type: 'WRITING'
-date: "2016-00-00" #idk what this should be
+date: '2016-08-01'
-description: "Some early notes of mine taken while I was learning functional programming"
+description: 'Some early notes of mine taken while I was learning functional programming'
 ---

 ## What this is